evhub/coconut/DOCS.md

 -v, --version         print Coconut and Python version information -t version, --target version
-                      specify target Python version (defaults to universal) -s, --strict          enforce code cleanliness standards -l, --line-numbers, --linenumbers
-                      add line number comments for ease of debugging -k, --keep-lines, --keeplines
-                      include source code in comments for ease of debugging -p, --package         compile source as part of a package (defaults to only if source is a directory)
+                      specify target Python version (defaults to universal) -i, --interact        force the interpreter to start (otherwise starts if no other command is given) (implies --run) -p, --package         compile source as part of a package (defaults to only if source is a directory)
 -a, --standalone      compile source as standalone files (defaults to only
                       if source is a single file)
+-l, --line-numbers, --linenumbers
+                      add line number comments for ease of debugging -k, --keep-lines, --keeplines
--w, --watch           watch a directory and recompile on changes (requires
+                      include source code in comments for ease of debugging -w, --watch           watch a directory and recompile on changes -r, --run             execute compiled Python
-                      watchdog)
--d, --display         print compiled Python
--r, --run             run compiled Python (often used with --nowrite) -n, --nowrite         disable writing compiled Python -m, --minify          compress compiled Python
+-n, --nowrite         disable writing compiled Python -d, --display         print compiled Python
--i, --interact        force the interpreter to start (otherwise starts if no
-                      other command is given)
 -q, --quiet           suppress all informational output (combine with
-                      --display to write runnable code to stdout) -f, --force           force overwriting of compiled Python (otherwise only overwrites when source code or compilation parameters change)
--c code, --code code  run a line of Coconut passed in as a string (can also
-                      be passed into stdin)
+                      --display to write runnable code to stdout) -s, --strict          enforce code cleanliness standards -c code, --code code  run Coconut passed in as a string (can also be piped into stdin)
 -j processes, --jobs processes
-                      number of additional processes to use (defaults to 0) (pass 'sys' to use machine default) --jupyter ..., --ipython ...
+                      number of additional processes to use (defaults to 0) (pass 'sys' to use machine default) -f, --force           force overwriting of compiled Python (otherwise only overwrites when source code or compilation parameters change)
+--minify              reduce size of compiled Python --jupyter ..., --ipython ...
                       run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter)